Gabeaya/Super-galactic-age-calculator/README.md

 ## Known Bugs/Future Changes :bug:

-* _The UI will be available once the correct loaders are implemented_
+* _The UI will be available once the correct loaders are implemented._
-* _User has will eventually have the option to submit a form that determines their life expectancy_
+* _User has will eventually have the option to submit a form that determines their life expectancy._

 ## License :clipboard:
 MIT &copy; 2021 _Gabriel Ayala_